Skip to main content

 The use of Range Assistants or Safety Supervisors

 Qualified Range Conducting Officers may be assisted in the running of a range by others who do not necessarily need to hold formal qualifications.
 This is encouraged as a means of developing people in taking responsibility for the activity and its administration.
-These people must operate within their demonstrated competence as determined by the qualified person taking responsibility for the range.
+These people must operate under within their demonstrated competence as determined by the qualified person taking responsibility for the range.

 Range Assistants do things not involving the direct supervision of the shooters on the range; such as marshalling people, counting pellets, changing targets and scoring.